 Note: Even if a field is editable, a user can only edit the field content if they have Edit text permissions in the archive(s) to which the metadata view is assigned.

-Required: Controls whether the field is required.
-If it is, users will not be able to store the field if left empty.
-Users who upload files to an archive will have to fill in the required fields before they may initiate the upload.
+Required: Manages whether the field is mandatory or not.
+If it is, users cannot store the field if left empty.
+Users who upload files to an archive must fill in the required fields before initiating the upload.

-Taxonomy Only: Controls whether text can be input in the field only using content from the associated taxonomy (see below for more information).
+Taxonomy Only: Manages whether text can be input in the field only using content from the associated taxonomy (see below for more information).

 Note: Enabling some of these properties may also enable others automatically.
 For example, if you enable Required, Edit will also be enabled.